Welcome to today's edition of the Rush 24-7 podcast.

 I'm stunned and saddened by this.

-The White House has rejected the notion of my uh invitation to President Obama to debate here at the EIB network.
+The White House has rejected the notion of my invitation to President Obama to debate here at the EIB network.

 This is from ABC News.

-We got our first official word from the White House yesterday morning that it is unlikely President Obama will accept Mr. Limbaugh's invitation.
+To nobody's surprise, we got our first official word from the White House yesterday morning that it is unlikely President Obama will accept Mr. Limbaugh's invitation.

-The White House domestic policy advisor, Melody Barnes said on the Today Show, it's an interesting invitation.
+The White House domestic policy advisor Melody Barnes said on the Today Show, it's an interesting invitation.

-Uh I think Rush Limbaugh does not represent the rest of the American people and the president.
+I think Rush Limbaugh does not represent the rest of the American people and the president.

 We have to succeed.